Cliches

 A French onomatopoeic word echoing the sound of a die or stamp of a printing block, a cliché is an overused expression that has become trite, hackneyed or stale.

-Clichés are phrases that work too well, becoming so popular they become overused.
+Clichés are phrases that work too well, becoming so popular they becomeoverused.
 A 17 year old on first seeing Hamlet, claimed it was a good play, but too Clichéd!
+They become Clichés because they work.
+They can be the most effective way of expressing your thoughts.

-Clichés are used by unimaginative lazy communicators because they are well known and quickly establish conduits with responders.
+Clichés can be used by unimaginative lazy communicators because they are well known and quickly establish conduits with responders.
 They can become catch-phrases used to gain access to select groups.

 Clichés are particularly popular with politicians because of the limited demands made on listeners and the simple messages (slogans) can easily resonate with wide audiences.